mikequaid/GMIT-Programming-and-Scripting/README.md

 ## Exercise 1 and 2
   - Write a [Python](https://www.python.org/) program to calculate the nth Fibonacci number where n the sum of the first and last letters of your first name,where the     letter is numbered
+  - Change the string variable in a program thats contains my surname and rerun the program.

 ## Exercise 3
   - Write a Python script that starts with an integer and repeatedly applies the [Collatz](https://en.wikipedia.org/wiki/Collatz_conjecture) function (divide by 2 if even, multiply by three and 1 if odd) using a while loop and if statement.
 At each iteration, the current value of the integer should be printed to the screen.
 You can specify in your code the starting value of 17.